 Pasteurella multocida infection

-Pasteurella multocida, a gram-negative, facultative anaerobic, non-spore-forming pleomorphic coccobacillus, is a commensal bacterium and part of the natural flora in the nasopharynx and upper respiratory tract of the cat (Freshwater, 2008; Dolieslager et al., 2011).cvIn one study a 90% carrier state in gingival margins was shown (Freshwater, 2008).
+Pasteurella multocida, a gram-negative, facultative anaerobic, non-spore-forming pleomorphic coccobacillus, is a commensal bacterium and part of the natural flora in the nasopharynx and upper respiratory tract of the cat (Freshwater, 2008; Dolieslager et al., 2011).

 Epidemiology and pathogenesis

-Cat bites frequently become infected (20 to 80%), and P. multocida is the most commonly cultured bacterium from infected bite wounds (Freshwater, 2008).
+Cat bites frequently become infected (20 to 80%), and P. multocida is the most commonly cultured bacterium from infected bite wounds (Freshwater, 2008; Bula-Rudas et al., 2018).
 Apart from bites, scratches and licks, close contact has also been sufficient for infection.
-Bacteria usually enter through skin wounds, but inhalation of secretion droplets from the upper respiratory tract is another possible source (Kimura et al., 2004).
+Inhalation of secretion droplets from the upper respiratory tract is a possible source of infection (Kimura et al., 2004).

 P. multocida infection typically produces cellulitis and/or abscesses at the site of the bite or scratch, usually 3 to 6 hours after inoculation (Westling et al., 2000; Perez Garcia et al., 2009).
 Occasionally, the local infection can progress to necrotising fascitis, septic arthritis and osteomyelitis (Layton, 1999).

 Respiratory infection, pneumonia and bronchopneumonia also are common, mostly in patients with pre-existing lung disease (Perez Garcia et al., 2009).

 Less frequently, a disseminating infection may produce septicaemia, which may lead to septic shock, meningitis, endocarditis, peritonitis, arthritis and other serious consequences (Perez Garcia et al., 2009).